DTUWindEnergy/WindEnergyToolbox/README.md

 are described in the [detailed installation manual](docs/install-manual-detailed.md).

-If you now what you are doing, you can install as follows:
+If you know what you are doing, you can install as follows:

 ```
 python setup.py